Water and Sewer Rates

 Sewer service charges pay for the cost of collecting, treating and disposing of wastewater.
 Rate calculations are consistent with industry practices to ensure that sufficient revenues are collected to operate and maintain the system and cover all obligations of the Wastewater Operating Fund.
 Sewer service charges are billed as standard fixed amounts for residential customers and as a cost per hundred cubic feet (ccf) of water consumed for non-residential customers, based on the strength of the discharged wastewater.

-How will the proposed sewer rates changed?
+How will the adopted sewer rates change?

 ---|---|---|---|---|---|---|